assari/Coursera-Getting-And-Cleaning-Data_Project/README.md

 ###5.
 Description of the HARtidydata.txt and the CODEBOOK.md files##

-The CODEBOOK.md files described the HARtidydata file and explains the transformations done to obtain the resulting data and variables.
+The CODEBOOK.md file described the HARtidydata file and explains the transformations done to obtain the resulting data and variables.